ksh168/Machine-Learning-projects/CelebrityFaceRecognition/readme.md

 ![](UIsnapshot.png)

-In this data science and machine learning project, we classify images.
-We restrict classification to only these people,
+In this project, we classify images.
+The classification is restricted to only these people,

 1) Maria Sharapova
 2) Serena Williams